codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 <img src="https://i.imgur.com/LylIn7w.png" />

-Parse is a Node.js application which is deployed onto a host such as Heroku (or AWS) and then creates an automatic API for user authentication and storing data to a MongoDB document store.
+Parse is a Node.js application that is deployed onto a host such as Heroku (or AWS) and then creates an automatic API for user authentication and storing data to a MongoDB document store.
 Parse has the following features included by combining the mobile SDK and back-end service:

  * User registration and authentication
  * Connecting user with Facebook to create a user account.